vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/faq/common-error.md

 I.E.: if you are using `@vuepress/plugin-search` and `@vuepress/utils` , you should ensure they have the same version number as `vuepress`.

+Besides, any plugin inside `vuepress-theme-hope` should be the same version as vuepress-theme-hope.

-Also, if you're using another third-party plugin, make sure it's compatible with the version of VuePress you're upgrading to.
+Further more, if you're using another third-party plugin, make sure it's compatible with the version of VuePress you're upgrading to.

 :::